In the light of the government announcement of March 20th, all pubs are now closed until further notice.

 However, a number of pubs are providing takeaway food and/or drinks during the lockdown.
 Some offer deliveries, while others are selling from the premises.
 This page lists details of those we know about.

 If you can give any of our pubs some support through these difficult times by buying some takeaway food or drink, please do so.
 Our pubs need as much support of possible if they're going to still be there for us when the crisis is over.

 Aldeburgh Cross Keys

 The Cross Keys has joined the Adnams Managed Properties Group and reopened on Friday 1st March 2019 after a full refurbishment.
 It now includes three boutique guest bedrooms for bed and breakfast stays

-This 15th century pub is set back from the sea front and is one of the oldest buildings in the town.
-Steps down from the road into a small seating area which leads to the main bar and a variety of other seating areas.
+This 15th Century pub is set back from sea front and is one of the oldest buildings in the town.
+Steps down from road lead into a small seating area which leads to the main bar and a variety of other seating areas.
 Seafood is a speciality.
-The pub has close ties with the nearby lifeboat station.
+The pub has close ties with nearby lifeboat.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)

 (** historic newspaper & book information from Bob Mitchell)